harryQ8944/DNS-Network/README.md

 5. Parse commands sent from the user via TCP and update the server.

-   The recursor can:

-1. Start up if the root DNS server is specified in command-line argument.

 2. Read and validate a domain in the standard input.